craigmulligan/website/content/til.md

 # Today I Learnt

+* 2022-10-07: Birds are not affected by [Capsicum](https://en.wikipedia.org/wiki/Capsaicin#:~:text=The%20seeds%20of,them%20from%20germinating.), the active ingredient in chili peppers.
+This is advantageous to the plant because birds don't have molars like mammals which destroy the seeds and prevent germination.
+Thus, natural selection may have led to increasing capsaicin production because it makes the plant less likely to be eaten by animals that do not help it disperse.
 * 2022-09-23: [Research](https://bigthink.com/life/cats-find-cat-people-disturbing/) suggests that cats are more likely to dislike cat people.
 Reasoning that cat-people are less likely to follow cat best practices.
 Like waiting for a cat to approach them and only stroking them in specific areas.
 * 2022-09-11: [In Victorian London postal delivery routes would go by every house 12 times a day](https://www.nytimes.com/2010/02/21/business/21digi.html)
 * 2022-08-25: [Llanfairpwllgwyngyll](https://en.wikipedia.org/wiki/Llanfairpwllgwyngyll) a large village in Wales.
 It's name with a length of 58 characters is the second longest place name in the world, coming runner up to a [New Zealand hill](https://en.wikipedia.org/wiki/Taumatawhakatangi%C2%ADhangakoauauotamatea%C2%ADturipukakapikimaunga%C2%ADhoronukupokaiwhen%C2%ADuakitanatahu).
 The long name was supposedly contrived in 1869 as an early publicity stunt to give the station the longest name of any railway station in Britain.